AllenNeuralDynamics/aind-ephys-pipeline-kilosort25/README.md

 #### Modifying Slurm Job Options

-Within the job script, ensure you provide the appropriate partition and account names for your allocation on the HPC system.
-Here's an example:
+Within the job script, ensure you provide the appropriate partition and account names for your allocation on the Kempner AI cluster.

-In the job file, provide the correct partition and account names.

 ```
 #SBATCH --partition=<PARTITION_NAME>
 #SBATCH --account=<ACCOUNT_NAME>
 ```

-In addition, add partition specifific for each job through clusterOptions in **nextflow_slurm.config**
+In addition, change the clusterOptions in **nextflow_slurm.config**

 ```
 clusterOptions = ' -p <partition_name> -A <account_name> --constraint=intel'